How to spend 8 days in Slovenia: an adventure guide

 📍 Starting & ending point: Camp Špik for Martuljek Waterfalls

-🚶♀️ How many kilometres you’ll walk today:
+🚶♀️ How many kilometres you’ll walk today: around nine

 🕒 How much time you’ll need for today’s adventures: three to four hours for Martuljek Waterfalls, an hour for Peričnik